Why should you write evergreen content? Because it can stay relevant for years.

 Once you attract a reader to your content, don’t let them escape too quickly.

-Writing great evergreen blog posts takes a little longer than a typical “day in my life” post, and often involves doing a bit of research.
+Writing great evergreen blog posts takes a little longer than a typical “day in my life” post.